Joaquinecc/tableau-extension-promotion-button/README.md

 # Tableu Extension - Create Promotion
 JS component to extend Tableau functionality to act as a CART system .
 The user select a set of filter in different sheet to select a set of recomendation, then decide if they want to add the cart.
 A sheet called "Carrito.Lista" Containing all recomendation selected.
 After that the user, then can decide to create a campaing with all item in the CART.

+## Component
+- Main: Create the promotion.
+The componet is compose with a textbox-input(campaing name) and button input.
+- Cart button: Input button to accept al filter selected.
+4 differen button has been developed, each one for different sheet
+- Clean button: Clean all recomendation selected.
+It is represented as a Trash Icon

 ## Setup and Running

 ### Prerequisites